-A thrilling and inspiring true story begins at the precipice of World War ll as, within days of becoming Prime Minister of Great Britain, Winston Churchill (Academy Award nominee Gary Oldman) must face one of his most turbulent and defining trials: exploring a negotiated peace treaty with Nazi Germany, or standing firm to fight for the ideals, liberty and freedom of a nation.
-As the unstoppable Nazi forces roll across Western Europe and the threat of invasion is imminent, and with an unprepared public, a skeptical King and his own party plotting against him, Churchill must withstand his darkest hour, rally a nation, and attempt to change the course of world history.
+This inspiring true story begins after the “phoney war” of 1939.
+In May 1940, within days of becoming Prime Minister, Winston Churchill must face his most turbulent and defining trial: exploring a negotiated peace treaty with Nazi Germany, or fight for the liberty and freedom of a nation.
+The seemingly invincible German army is progressing rapidly through Western Europe and the threat of invasion is imminent.
+With an unprepared public, a sceptical King and his own political party plotting against him, Churchill must withstand his darkest hour, rally a nation, and attempt to change the course of history.

 Fri 2 November

 Starring: Meryl Streep, Tom Hanks,

 Screenplay: Liz Hannah, Josh Singer